 E2) Evolutionary progress: one argues that realizations found in animals and humans are in a linear sequence of progression; such that for example chimp’s mechanisms would be evolutionary predecessors of man’s mechanisms.
 For this reason they may have preserved similar functions.
 Wedded to this theory are the Aristotelian “scala naturae” and modern approaches of evolutionary macro-trends like “progress”.

-E3) Counterexamples against strong assumptions: One could argue against connections hold to be necessary with the help of empirical counterexamples, e.g. in the case of ToM and linguistics in humans (Varley, R., & Siegal, M. Evidence for cognition without grammar from causal reasoning and ‘theory of mind’ in an agrammatic aphasic patient.
+E3) Counterexamples against strong assumptions: One could argue against conditions held to be necessary with the help of empirical counterexamples, e.g. in the case of ToM and linguistics in humans (Varley, R., & Siegal, M. Evidence for cognition without grammar from causal reasoning and ‘theory of mind’ in an agrammatic aphasic patient.
 Current Biology 2000 10(12):723-726.).

 E4) Easier explanations may be ruled out by sharp experimental designs and control experiments.